Master Hunter Permit Program requirements

 Shooting Proficiency

 Master Hunters assist the department in addressing certain human-wildlife conflicts.
 As such, Master Hunters must be extremely proficient with their hunting equipment.
 Applicants are required to qualify with at least one legal hunting equipment.
-To qualify with a specific hunting equipment, applicants must use the Master Hunter Shooting Proficiency Certification form.
+To qualify with a specific hunting equipment, applicants must use the Master Hunter Shooting Proficiency Certification form (PDF).

 Volunteering